stathissideris/trinket/README.md

 - [ ] BUG: <kbd>left</kbd> does not jump to index 0, it jumps to index
       1 in maps
 - [ ] BUG: collapsed vectors rendered with `(...)`
+- [ ] Make coll scrolling and show less/more forgiving so that it
+      scrolls parent if element of collection is highlighted.

 ## REPL workflows